x157/x157.github.io/UE5/LyraStarterGame/Upgrading-Lyra-Core/index.md

 <a id='CommitLyraCPPtoLyra51Xist'></a>
 ## Commit Lyra C++ Changes to `lyra-51-xist`

-Ordinarily you're working in your `xist-game` dev branch, or some branch based on that.
+Ordinarily you will be working in your `xist-game` dev branch, or some branch based on that.

 When you find that you need to change **Lyra C++ itself**, such as a `LYRAGAME_API`, go ahead and make the change, but **DO NOT COMMIT** the change to your dev branch.